Rep. VerHeulen released the following statement in support of MDOT’s proposal to gauge interest in public-private partnerships:

 PUBLIC OFFICES AND AFFILIATIONS

-Rob and his wife Norma have lived in Walker for the past 30 years, where they raised four daughters and now have eight grandchildren who all reside in the West Michigan area.
+Rob and his wife Norma have lived in Walker for more than 30 years, where they raised four daughters and now have eight grandchildren who all reside in the West Michigan area.